nathanaeljnam/Snakes-and-Ladders-Analysis-Using-Monte-Carlo-Simulation/README.md

 ```
 We get a probability of 0.02776

 Now, let's examine some more interesting behaviors.
-We can examine how player positions are distributed throughout the actual game board by creating a function that takes our original list of indexes and turns them into an actual game board shape.
+We can examine how player positions are distributed throughout the game board by creating a function that takes our original list of indexes and turns them into an actual game board shape.
 Since we had tracked player positions earlier when doing the Monte Carlo simulation, we have all the necessary data.
-A good way of depicting the amount players land on each square can be through a heatmap.
+A heatmap can be a good way of depicting the number of players who land on each square.

 ```Python
 def reshape_into_board(array):